 What amazed us as we rode the wagon across the countryside was how hilly it was.
 The tall prairie grass makes it look flat and smooth from a distance.
 Up close, it is a bone-jarring bumpy ride that constantly seems to be rising and falling.

-At camp, we joined the family for dinner, steaks grilled over a campfire, baked potatoes, rolls, green beans and bacon, and cherry cobber baked in a Dutch Oven.
-As they retreated to their Tee Pees after dark, we went to our Roadtrek Etrek, which we had driven out to the prairie campsite.
+At camp, we joined the family for dinner, steaks grilled over a campfire, baked potatoes, rolls, green beans and bacon, and cherry cobbler baked in a Dutch Oven.
+As they retreated to their Tee-Pees after dark, we went to our Roadtrek Etrek, which we had driven out to the prairie campsite.

 In the morning, I took photos of the replica of the original two-horsepower covered wagon next to my modern covered wagon with diesel power.

-Over coffee that morning, before the guests left their sleeping bags in their Tee Pees, Carter told me he was looking for help in running his expeditions and though a workcamping RV couple would be perfect to help drive the wagons, care for the horses and prepare the meals.
+Over coffee that morning, before the guests left their sleeping bags in their Tee-Pees, Carter told me he was looking for help in running his expeditions and thought a workcamping RV couple would be perfect to help drive the wagons, care for the horses, and prepare the meals.
 He has full hookups on his property.
-I promised to put the word out….. which I just did.
+I promised to put the word out, which I just did.

 The trip was one of the most interesting and enjoyable things we’ve ever done.
 The prairie is beautiful, even when dark clouds bearing lightning and a sudden downpour swept down over the mountains.
 It has a vastness about it, like the ocean, spreading out wide and full beneath a big sky that bottoms out against a range of low lying mountains.
 Antelope bound over the little grass hills, eagles float overhead.

 I’d highly recommend the experience though you need to be in halfway decent shape without back or neck problems.
 Those wagons are pretty bouncy and riding a horse for extended periods of time does require a basic level of physical health.